Eggplant Parmesan

 The crispy fried vegetable slices are delicious and smothered with meaty flavored tomato sauce and mozzarella melted cheese.

-Great in a casserole as a whole meal and leftovers are over the top delicious in a sandwich.
+Great in a casserole as a whole meal and leftovers are over-the-top delicious in a sandwich.

-Grandma made the best-fried eggplant parmesan and always cooked hers in a cast-iron skillet.
+Grandma made the best fried eggplant parmesan and always cooked hers in a cast-iron skillet.

 I loved the eggplant fried plain also, it's like eating popcorn and addicting.